-Figure 3.64: Control architecture for virtual sensor fusion (a) and equivalent architecture (b).
-Signals are the reference input r, the output perturbation $d_y$ , the measurement noise n and the control input u.
+Figure 3.64: Control architecture for virtual sensor fusion (a).
+An equivalent architecture is shown in (b).
+The signals are the reference signal r, the output perturbation $d_y$ , the measurement noise n and the control input u.

 Although the control architecture shown in Figure 3.64a appears to be a multi-loop system, it should be noted that no non-linear saturation-type elements are present in the inner loop (containing k, G, and $H_H$ , all numerically implemented).
 Consequently, this structure is mathematically equivalent to the single-loop architecture illustrated in Figure 3.64b.